codyngpriest/alx-system_engineering-devops/0x04-loops_conditions_and_parsing/README.md

 12. Tell the story of passwd
 This is a Bash script that displays the content of the file /etc/passwd, using the while loop + IFS.

+13. Let's parse Apache logs
+This is a Bash script that displays the visitor IP along with the HTTP status code from the Apache log file.